msteveb/tmake/README.md

 Note 1: The <lib> selector selects the *objects* from the component library, not the library itself.
 Note 2: The component library must be published in order to be available.
-Note 3: When creating a conglomerate shared library, the appropriate compile flags (e.g. $(SH\_CFLAGS)
+Note 3: When creating an aggregate shared library, the appropriate compile flags (e.g. $(SH\_CFLAGS)
         must be added to objects in the component libraries. tmake is not able to automatically determine if this restriction has been followed.